lytzV/Q4F/README.md

 # Q4F
-Please make sure you have an Leap account, then follow https://docs.ocean.dwavesys.com/en/stable/overview/install.html for setting up D-wave on your local computer.
+Please make sure you have an Leap account, if not you can create one here https://cloud.dwavesys.com/leap/ Then follow https://docs.ocean.dwavesys.com/en/stable/overview/install.html for setting up D-wave on your local computer.